ABOUT BODY-ORIENTED COUNSELLING

 We might also use movement, relaxation techniques, guided imagery or create dialogues with cushions or objects that represent people in your life.

-Body Therapy sessions are different for everyone, and each session is specially tailored to meet you where you are in the moment.
+Sessions are different for everyone, and each session is specially tailored to meet you where you are in the moment.
 The intention is always to support you in your self-discovery, and what feels right for both of us will always be discussed and respected.